neilslater/games_dice/README.md

 That is the limit of combining dice and constants though, no multiplications, or bracketed constructs like "(1d8)d8" - you can still use games_dice to help simulate these, but you will need to add your own code to do so.

+### Die Modifiers

+After the number of sides, you may add one or more modifiers, that affect all of the dice in that "NdX" group.
+A die modifier can be a single character, e.g.

+    1d10x

+A die modifier can also be a single letter plus an integer value, e.g.

+    1d6r1

+More complex die modifiers are possible, with parameters supplied in square brackets, and multiple modifiers should combine as expected e.g.

+    5d10r[10,add]k2

+#### Rerolls

+You can specify that dice rolling certain values should be re-rolled, and how that re-roll should be interpretted.

+The simple form specifies a low value that will automatically trigger a re-roll replacement:

+    1d6r1

+#### Maps

+You can specify that the value shown on each die is converted to some other set of values.
+If you add at least one map modifier, all unmapped values will map to 0 by default.

+The simple form specifies a value above which the result is considered to be 1, as in "one success":

+    3d10m6

+#### Keepers

+You can specify that only a sub-set of highest or lowest dice values will contribute to the final total.

+The simple form indicates the number of highest value dice to keep.

+    5d10k2

+#### Aliases

+Some combinations of modifiers crop up in well-known games, and have been allocated single-character

+    5d10x

 ## Contributing